View Derwin Moore's Obituary on bradenton.com and share memories

-Derwin "Doug" Moore Our hearts are broken with the loss of Derwin "Doug" Moore age 61, who passed away on February 20th, 2019.
-Born in Canton, Ohio on January 17, 1958, Doug was a long haul truck driver before he came to Florida.
-He worked at Westbay Cove condos for 25 years with his dear friend Jim Carden.
+Derwin "Doug" Moore Our hearts are broken with the loss of Derwin "Doug" Moore age 61, who passed away on January 17, 1958, Doug was a long haul truck driver before he came to Florida.
+He worked at Westbay Cove condos for 25 years with his dear friend, Jim Carden.
 Doug is preceded in death by his father, Ellis Moore and sister, Barb Moore.
-He leaves his wife of 25 years, Joanne Moore, his best "furry" friend, "Rudy", mother, June Moore, father-in-law, Rudy Caminite, and many many friends who loved him dearly.
+He leaves his wife of 25 years; Joanne Moore, his best "furry" friend, "Rudy", mother, June Moore, father-in-law, Rudy Caminite, brother-in-law, Anthony Caminite and many many friends who loved him dearly.
 A Memorial Service will be held March 2, 2019 at 2:00PM, at Bayside Community Church 6609 Manatee Ave.
 West.
 In Lieu of flowers, a memorial donation in Doug's name can be made to Tidewell Hospice of Ellenton, 4151 37th Street East Palmetto, FL.
 Doug was one of a kind, a truly funny, kind, and loving person to all he met.
 He will be missed by all.
-Arrangements entrusted to Covell Funeral Home.
-739-5500.
+Arrangements entrusted to Covell Funeral Home, 739-5500.

 |